 We feel that just like you don’t use a different browser for every web site you visit (Firefox to read the NY Times, IE to stream Hulu, Chrome to browse YouTube, etc) you shouldn’t have to use iTunes for Apple products, Nokia software for Nokia phones, Sony software for Sony products, etc. The typical household today has many such devices and there is a need for a simple and powerful software that connects them.

 I haven’t had a reason to use DoubleTwist, but it sounds like a wonderful app for syncing your music on multiple devices.
-You can continue using DoubleTwist as a music player and even purchase your music from Amazon MP3 as an alternative to the iTunes music store.
-To be honest, Amazon MP3 is the closet thing on the market to an iTunes competitor in more ways than just music.
+You can continue using DoubleTwist as a music player and even purchase your music from Amazon MP3 as an alternative to iTunes.
 Not to mention it’s available for both Macs and PCs.
-Here’s an quick and simple guide to using DoubleTwist to add music from iTunes to a Motorola Droid.

 TuneSync